Monday, October 20, 2025 | The Westin Charlotte

 Wednesday, October 22, 2025 | The Westin Charlotte

 We’re living through one of the most transformative times in history.
 AI, global shifts, and sustainability demands are rapidly reshaping the way we live, work, and learn.
 To keep pace, we must take bold action to turn this momentum into lasting impact for the next generations and the continued success of our industries.
 In this keynote, futurist Desmond Dickerson will share insights from Autodesk’s State of Design and Make report, spotlighting the technical and human skills employers need most.
 He’ll explore why stronger connections between education and industry are critical for preparing the workforce of tomorrow.
-Together with Nick Otto, CTO of Kimley-Horn, he’ll showcase the partnership between Autodesk, Kimley-Horn, and Wake Technical Community College as a model for closing the skills gap.
+Together with Caleb Chance of Kimley-Horn, he’ll showcase the partnership between Autodesk, Kimley-Horn and Wake Technical Community College as a model for closing the skills gap.
 Join us to see how today’s challenges can become opportunities and how we can design and make a better world for all.

 - Desmond Dickerson, Futurist, Autodesk